Workmans Comp Denial and Appeal Process

 As you can see, pursing an appeal after being initially denied Workers’ Compensation benefits can be a difficult, complicated, and highly technical.
 Remember that this process is made even more difficult when you are already suffering from physical pain because of your injury and emotional stress because of a sudden lack of income if you are out of work.

 Rather than attempt to handle this situation alone, someone who has been injured while on the job needs to obtain the help of experienced Florida Workers’ Compensation lawyers located close in his or her community.
-At Rue & Ziffra, P.A., we have an entire department dedicated solely to Workers’ Compensation claims so that each client receives the attention and dedication he or she deserves.
+At Rue & Ziffra, we have an entire department dedicated solely to Workers’ Compensation claims so that each client receives the attention and dedication he or she deserves.

 Don’t let a complicated process keep you from receiving the benefits that are rightfully yours.
 Remember you can contact a lawyer at any stage of the process, whether your claim has been accepted or denied, to ensure that you are receiving full compensation for your work-related injuries.